 Dr. Yawei Liu shared his opinion on Hillary Clinton

-The group photo of CI teachers in Carter Center
+The group photo of CI research assistants in Carter Center

 “U.S.-China Relations: After the 2016 Presidential Election Event” held in Carter Center